 Since the Development Finance Corporation opened its doors in December 2018, MFAN has worked to ensure that the new agency lives up to the promise of the BUILD Act.
-This includes maintaining a strong focus on investments that contribute to economic development in low-income and lower-middle-income economies.
-It also includes incorporating best practices in evaluation and transparency.
+This includes maintaining a strong focus on investments that contribute to economic development in low-income and lower-middle-income economies and incorporating best practices in evaluation and transparency.